-In Section 3, we claim that using truncating arithmetic also will produce acceptable results.
-For square root, if the reciprocal square root is known to n bits, using n bit arithmetic, how much error can be introduced in the application of Equation 5 if truncated arithmetic is used?
-First, the computation of $y = Ax_n$ would also be good to n bits of accuracy before truncation.
-After truncation, an error as great as one unit in the last place may be introduced, so that only n - 1 bits of precision remain.
+In Section 3 we claim that using truncating arithmetic also will produce acceptable results.
+For square root, if the reciprocal square root is known to n bits using n-bit arithmetic, how much error can be introduced in the application of Equation 4 if truncated arithmetic is used?
+Our next result addresses that question directly.